Medication Error Lawyer in DC

 Our lead trial attorney, Catherine D. Bertram, previously worked as Director of Risk Management at Georgetown University Hospital.
 While leading the hospital’s Risk Management department, she gained valuable insight into the causes of pharmaceutical and medication errors, how errors occur in medication orders in medical records and how they can be prevented.
 She also knows the long-term challenges that victims face.

-When you choose Bertram Law Group, PLLC to handle your claim, you can expect:
+When you choose Bertram & Murphy to handle your claim, you can expect:

 - A free consultation where you can ask any question and address your concerns